 Q. Is it safe to travel on a coach?

 The safety of our customers and people remains our top priority.
-With the extensive measures we have in place and with customers following all of the social distancing and other guidelines - people can continue to have confidence in coaches.
+With the extensive measures we have in place and with customers following the guidelines - people can continue to have confidence in coaches.

 Q. Are there any extra measures that I should take when travelling?